 I remember always wanting sugary sweets when we shopped.
 If I saw marshmallow ice cream cones I would ask to buy a bag, or two.
 Mom would always sneak an extra bag in the cart so we would have some for the ride home.
 I would eat them in order of my favourite colours.
 We would talk and laugh, and make wonderful memories.

-So when I was shopping with my own daughter and saw those cute little cones I just knew I wanted to make something fun that reminded me of those sugary treats.
-So I grabbed some Pillsbury baking mixes and frostings, and got creative.
-This is where my heart lead me.
-To these cute little Mini Ice Cream Cone Cupcakes.
+So, when I was shopping with my own daughter and saw those cute little cones I just knew I wanted to make something fun that reminded me of those sugary treats.

 Mini Ice Cream Cone Cupcakes